 We offer employees opportunities to actively engage in driving responsible and sustainable behavior.

 In 2022, we launched a mechanism for corporate volunteering.
 Employees are granted one paid working day off per year to volunteer related to the situation in Ukraine.

 Community Consultation and Social Impact Assessments

-To ensure a transparent community relationship process, we comply with national legislation, financial requirements, and international standards.
-We have developed a specific set of internal standards, procedures, and directives for the processes: Community Relations and Communities Development, the Stakeholder Engagement, the Upstream Engagement Process of Community Engagement, the Sponsorship Strategy and the Grievance Mechanism.
+We adhere to national laws, financial obligations, and international norms to provide a transparent community connection process.
+We have designed a distinct set of internal standards, procedures, and directives for Community Relations and Community Development, Stakeholder Engagement, E&P Process of Community Engagement, Sponsorship Strategy, and Grievance Mechanism.

-The OMV Petrom Sustainability corporate level function governs and steers the implementation of the community relations and development plans in Upstream and Downstream, receives regular reporting and feedback from stakeholders, monitors and ensures that the Group guidelines, policies, and regulations are correctly implemented.
-The management process of community relations is set up based on centrally governed policies, responsibilities, targets, and locally engaged resources.
-We hold structured, regular alignment meetings with our community development specialists to monitor and steer local implementation of our site-specific community relations and development strategies and plans.
-Community relations and development management activities are designed in each business division in accordance with their respective business strategies.
+The OMV Petrom Sustainability corporate level function governs and steers the implementation of the community relations and development plans in the company, receives regular reporting and feedback from stakeholders, monitors and ensures that the Group guidelines, policies, and regulations are correctly implemented.
+The framework for managing community interactions is based on centrally controlled policies, roles, and objectives, as well as locally sourced resources.
+To track and direct the local implementation of our site-specific community relations and development strategies and plans, we hold organized, frequent alignment sessions with our community development professionals.
+For each Business Division, community relations and development management initiatives are created in accordance with its unique business strategy.

 Needs Assessments and prioritization